Francis L. Hawks: Scandal and later life

 In late 1838, Hawks became one of many targets of a trend among the American penny press to expose alleged vices of holy men.
 The accuser was George Washington Dixon, a man known for his blackface music act, who claimed that Hawks was engaging in sexual affairs.
 Hawks charged Dixon with libel on 31 December 1838.
 After a heated trial, Dixon pled guilty on 10 and 11 May 1839.
 The reasons for this remain a mystery, though Dale Cockrell surmised that Hawks did not want to face further defamation of character in trial and may have paid Dixon off.
 Dixon claimed so in 1841.
 The New York Herald wrote that "[he] may explain and explain till doomsday—but these facts and their inferences [will] adhere."

 Another scandal erupted closer to home.
-Hawks had opened a boys' school in 1839 in Flushing, Queens.
+Hawks had opened a boys' school known as St. Thomas' Hall in 1839 in Flushing, Queens.
 The school had financial difficulties and was failing within three years, and Hawks was accused of mismanaging the funds.
 This proved one scandal too many.
 Hawks resigned from St. Thomas Church on 21 October 1843.

 During the period 1838–1839, he published four titles under the pseudonym Lambert Lily.

 Over the next decade, Hawks bounced from church to church.
 He first moved to a church in Holly Springs, Mississippi, on the American frontier and far from the disgrace of New York.
 There he went to work starting another school.
 At the Mississippi Diocesan Convention of 1844, Hawks took center stage due primarily to his endeavors to create a Diocesan school.
 When the Convention called for the election of the Diocese's first bishop, Hawks was tapped.
 His episcopal confirmation at the General Convention was protested, with James Quarterman, a painter from Flushing, alleging that Hawks had over $100,000 in outstanding debt due to financial mismanagement at St. Thomas.
 Though Hawks successfully defended himself and the General Convention expressed their support for him, they discharged his consent back to the Diocese of Mississippi.
 In the end, Hawks turned the post down.
 He instead moved to Christ Church in New Orleans, Louisiana.